Indezine Logo

 Don't show ScreenTips

-- In Figure 9, below, you can see the result of selecting this option.
-Notice that even though the cursor is hovered upon the Layout button, there is no ScreenTip displayed.
+In Figure 9, below, you can see the result of selecting this option.
+Notice that even though the cursor is hovered over the Layout button, there is no ScreenTip displayed.

 Figure 9: Result of selecting the Don't show ScreenTips option